arachnocid/ObjectImpactFramework/README.md

 - **`filter`**: Defines the conditions under which the rule applies.
 This is an object that specifies which objects or interactions the rule targets.
 At least one of `formTypes`, `formIDs`, `editorIDs`, `formLists`, or `keywords` must be provided to identify target objects.

 - **`effect`**: Describes what happens when the rule is triggered.
-This can be a single effect (an object) or multiple effects (an array of objects).
-Each effect has a `type` and, for most types, an optional `items` array specifying what to spawn, swap, or apply.
+Each effect has a `type` and, for most types, an `items` array specifying what to spawn, swap, or apply.

 Here's a basic example of a rule: